 Note: All participants on Sierra Club outings are required to sign a standard liability waiver.
 Prospective participants under the age of 18 will require a signature from a parent or guardian.
 If you would like to read the waiver before you choose to participate in an outing, refer to the national Sierra Club website.

-Saturday, April 16 – BOTANICAL GARDENS AT ASHEVILLE.
+SATURDAY, April 16 – BOTANICAL GARDENS AT ASHEVILLE.
 Walk about 2 miles on dirt trails and roads through labeled plantings and natural areas.
 Learn about spring ephemerals.
 Wear good walking shoes.
 Meet in Asheville at 10 AM.
-Contact hike leader Jane at firstname.lastname@example.org or 828-772-0379.
+Contact hike leader Jane firstname.lastname@example.org or 828-772-0379.

 SUNDAY, APRIL 17: Trombatore Trail Hike.
 A new Carolina Mountain Land Conservancy trail which is near the Bear Wallow Mtn trail.
 Meet at 10:00 in Asheville.
 Back around 5:00.
 The Trombatore hike is a there-and-back hike, being 5 miles round trip, with a 1000 ft elevation gain to reach its end point.
 This beautiful trail winds through lush wooded areas with bountiful ferns & occasional boulders.
 The trail ends in a high meadow, with views of all the surrounding area.
 It would be considered “moderate” difficulty, by my estimation, due to elevation gain.
 The trail has some up & down with steps, but it is not steep.
 Plan to learn about the area birds & wildflowers.
 Also, about how you can support birds & other wildlife by what you grow in your own “backyard”.
 All hikers please RSVP to hike leader Lisa McWherter at email@example.com or 828-713-4994.